-More recent audiovisual works with the Augmented Violin include "VOYAGE APOLLONIAN" for interactive audio/video (visuals created by graphic artist Ken Perlin) [10].
+More recent audiovisual works with the Augmented Violin include "VOYAGE APOLLONIAN" for interactive audio/video (visuals created by graphic artist Ken Perlin), which was recently featured in Scientific American [12].
 The Augmented Violin was used to control the Quicktime movie using "stillness" and other concatenated gesture detections.